catnys/ResearchScripts/README.md

 # useful-scripts
-Some useful scripts that are helpful for research
+I'd like to list some useful scripts that are helpful for my research.